schedjoules/ios-public-calendars-sdk/README.md

 To present the Calendar Store, you first have to initialize it using the API Key we provided you.

-Mail us at support@schedjoules.com to request you personal API key if you don't have any yet.
+Mail us at support@schedjoules.com to request you personal API key if you don't have one yet.
 Until then you can use the test API key **0443a55244bb2b6224fd48e0416f0d9c**

 ### Example